Specialist Leaders in Education

 I am committed to early intervention and have an excellent understanding of assessing gaps in learning.
 I enable the use of quality first teaching strategies and in the moment intervention to close the gap in attainment.
 I am skilled at using observation of processes to gauge an understanding of children’s mathematical concepts and use this to develop strategies to support learning.
 I also have a wealth of knowledge in supporting children with SEND in the Early Years; improving the quality of provision for all children.

-I currently volunteer for The Princes Trust – Mosaic Program and with looked after children which I really enjoy.
+I currently volunteer for The Princes Trust – Mosaic Program and with the charity NYAS with looked after children, which I really enjoy.